 Getting enough sleep is imperative for top performance levels.
 If you don't get enough sleep, your body is not recovering as it should be.
 Sleep helps you with your daily energy and your body's ability to recover from a tough workout.
 You need to have all the energy you can to lay it out during the game.
 If your body is still recovering, or using its energy to fight off illness, you won't be performing at your best.

 Teaching your child healthy eating habits is a lifelong mission.
 The food you eat is fuel for your body.
 It's especially important while they are participating in sports because they are using so much energy to perform their best.
 A good rule of thumb is to try and avoid processed foods, and stick to whole grains, lean proteins, and fresh produce.

 It might be a good idea to pack a snack like a granola bar, apple, or a handful of trail mix for your athlete to eat on the way to practice.
 A small healthy snack will give them a little boost of energy right when they need it.
 Candy and soda may provide a quick boost, but it won't last through the end.
 Encourage healthy snacks.

 Wearing the appropriate safety gear will keep your student athlete safe.
 Most injuries occur on the practice field, not during the big game, so it's important to be prepared.
 Using mouth guards, pads, or the appropriate footwear could be the difference between playing or sitting the bench.

 While coaches encourage student athletes to play safely and keep their bodies healthy, encouragement from home can make a huge difference.
 Reinforce good habits on and off the field so that your child can perform at their best.

-For care of your student-athlete, contact the Johnson Memorial Health Orthopedic Specialists for an evaluation.
+For care of your student-athlete, contact the Johnson Memorial Health Orthopedic and Sports Medicine team for an evaluation.